ImperialHal says Apex ranked changes are killing playerbase

 ImperialHal and other players like XSET’s Sikezz emphasized their roles as role models within the competitive Apex community.
 They pointed out how their viewership numbers reflect the state of the game, whether during ALGS tournament days or regular ranked grind sessions.
 The declining interest of the average viewer compared to previous seasons has raised concerns about the game’s overall appeal and engagement.

-The two-month gap between Split 2 of the ALGS Pro and the LAN playoffs makes a healthy ranked system crucial to keeping players actively engaged with Apex during the off-season.
+The two-month gap between Split 2 of the ALGS Pro League and the LAN playoffs makes a healthy ranked system crucial to keeping players actively engaged with Apex during the off-season.
 Unfortunately, the negative reception to the current ranked system has resulted in a significant loss of both players and viewers who could potentially have an interest in exploring Apex on a casual or competitive level.

 Data from StreamsCharts reveals a decline in Apex’s viewership on Twitch compared to the previous season’s release in February.
 Hours watched, average viewer count, and the number of channels streaming the game have all seen a decrease during season 17.
 These numbers have caught the attention of ImperialHal and other professional players, many of whom are now bored with this season’s ranked mode and have turned to streaming other games instead of Apex.